vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_general_settings.md

 Deploy the VCH with more verbose levels of logging, and optionally modify the behavior of `vic-machine` for troubleshooting purposes.
 Specifying a debug level of greater than 0 increases the verbosity of the logging for all aspects of VCH operation, not just deployment.
 For example, by setting a higher debug level, you increase the verbosity of the logging for VCH initialization, VCH services, container VM initialization, and so on.

+**NOTE**: Do not confuse the `vic-machine create --debug` option with the `vic-machine debug` command, that enables access to the VCH endpoint VM.
+For information about `vic-machine debug`, see [Debug Running Virtual Container Hosts](debug_vch.md).

 You can set a debugging level of 1, 2, or 3.
 Setting level 2 or 3 changes the behavior of `vic-machine create` as well as increasing the level of verbosity of the logs:

 - `1` Provides verbosity in the logs, with no other changes to `vic-machine` behavior.
 This is the default setting.
 - `2` Exposes servers on more interfaces, launches `pprof` in container VMs.
 - `3` Disables recovery logic and logs sensitive data.
 Disables the restart of failed components and prevents container VMs from shutting down.
 Logs environment details for user application, and collects application output in the log bundle.

 Additionally, deploying a VCH with debug level 3 enables SSH access to the VCH endpoint VM console by default, with a root password of `password`, without requiring you to run the `vic-machine debug` command.
 This functionality enables you to perform targeted interactive diagnostics in environments in which a VCH endpoint VM failure occurs consistently and in a fashion that prevents `vic-machine debug` from functioning.

 **IMPORTANT**: There is no provision for persistently changing the default root password.
 Only use this configuration for debugging in a secured environment.

 **Create VCH Wizard**

-Leave the default level of 0 for usual deployments.
-Optionally select level 1, 2, or 3 if you need to debug deployment problems.
+- Leave the default level of 0 for usual deployments.
+- Optionally select level 1, 2, or 3 if you need to debug deployment problems.

 **vic-machine Option**

 `--debug`, `-v`

+Optionally specify a debugging level of `1`, `2`, or `3`.
 If not specified, the debug level is set to 0 and verbose logging is disabled.

-**NOTE**: Do not confuse the `vic-machine create --debug` option with the `vic-machine debug` command, that enables access to the VCH endpoint VM.
-For information about `vic-machine debug`, see [Debugging the VCH](debug_vch.md).

 <pre>--debug 3</pre>